ethereum/RIPs/RIPS/rip-tbd.md

     return keccak256(abi.encode(crossChainCall));
   }

+  /// @notice Produces the hash that should be used as they key in a mapping
+  /// on CrossChainCall.verifyingContract to indicate whether the call has been fulfilled. function _fulfillmentHash(CrossChainCall calldata crossChainCall, address fulfiller) internal returns (bytes32) {
+    return keccak256(abi.encode(crossChainCall, fulfiller));
+  }

   /// @dev Validates storage proofs and verifies that
   /// verifyingContractStorageKey on crossChainCall.verifyingContract
   /// is set to `true`.
 Raises error if proof not valid or value not `true`.